omgitsbenhayes/247_rating_scraper/README.md

 ### 3. Run

-Run the spider with the command: `scrapy crawl a247 -t csv -O data/output.csv`.
+To get a JSON file (recommended): Run the spider with the command: `scrapy crawl a247 -t json -O data/output.json`.
 Add other arguments as needed.
+To get a CSV file: Run the spider with the command: `scrapy crawl a247 -t csv -O data/output.csv`.
+Add other arguments as needed.
+Note that columns may be missing headings while using CSV files.